Van valuation – the ultimate guide

 A new van is nice, but make sure you hold onto it so you don’t end up in the red.

 Some models fare better than others.
-Make sure you do some research to find out what brand of van holds its value best.
+Make sure you research to find out what brand of van holds its value best.
 You’ll probably find they’re the same price to buy new, but one will sell for hundreds, maybe a thousand pounds more when it comes to selling.

-How to maintain your vans value
+How to maintain your van’s value

-Buyers want to purchase a van that looks in good condition and has been looked after, it’s the same when it comes to cars.
+Buyers want to purchase a van that looks in good condition and has been well cared for; the same goes for cars.

-Yes, little knocks and scuffs can be forgiven more when it comes to commercial vehicles.
-They aren’t typically their owners’ pride and joy, but it doesn’t hurt to get scrapes or damage fixed if it will net you more money come sale time.
+Yes, little knocks and scuffs can be forgiven more regarding commercial vehicles.
+They aren’t typically their owners’ pride and joy, but fixing scrapes or damage doesn’t hurt if it will net you more money come sale time.

 Used VW vans